odu-cs725-infovis/public/spr21/presentation.md

 You may send me a draft of your slides for early feedback.
 The draft is due the Thursday before your scheduled presentation date.
 I will not be able to look at drafts sent after that time.

-Before class time on the day of your presentation, you must submit your slides via Blackboard (either upload the slides or post a link if they're in Google Slides).
+**Submission:** Before class time on the day of your presentation, you must submit your slides via Blackboard (either upload the slides or post a link if they're in Google Slides).
+See Assignments > Academic Paper Presentation

 I would prefer for all students to deliver their presentations live in Zoom.
 If you are not able to attend on your scheduled presentation date, then you may pre-record your presentation -- but this must be approved by me ahead of time.
 Before class time on the day of your scheduled presentation, submit both your slides and a link to the recording (don't try to attach the actual video file) on Blackboard.